(888) 448-0302 Talk to a recovery specialist 24/7

 The most effective treatment for dual diagnosis is an integrated treatment approach.
 This approach recognizes the interplay between mental health disorders and substance use disorders, understanding that these conditions often reinforce and exacerbate each other.
 Therefore, treating both conditions simultaneously is crucial for achieving lasting recovery.

-In an integrated treatment approach, the first step is typically a comprehensive assessment to understand the individual’s specific needs and challenges.
+In an integrated treatment approach, the first step is a comprehensive assessment to understand the individual’s needs and challenges.
 This involves diagnosing both the mental health disorder and the substance use disorder, usually using standardized criteria such as those in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-The treatment team can then create a personalized treatment plan that addresses both conditions.
+The treatment team can then create a personalized treatment plan for both conditions.

 Therapy

 Psychotherapy, or talk therapy, is a cornerstone of this integrated approach.
-Therapies such as Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) are commonly used.
+Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) are commonly used.
 These therapies help individuals develop healthier coping strategies by understanding the relationship between their:

 • Thoughts